trueroad/extractpdfmark/README.md

 ### Required

-Extract PDFmark requires one of the two interfaces of poppler.
+Extract PDFmark requires one of the three interfaces of poppler.
-Please choose which to use when building Extrat PDFmark.
+Please choose which to use when building Extrcat PDFmark.

 #### poppler-cpp I/F (recommended)